-The Supreme Court handed down two rulings on Thursdays, aiming to curb recess appointments by the president and striking down the Massachusetts law instituting buffer zones around abortion clinics.
+The Supreme Court handed down two rulings on Thursdays aiming to curb recess appointments by the president and striking down the Massachusetts law instituting buffer zones around abortion clinics.

 In a unanimous decision, the country’s highest court ruled that President Barack Obama’s appointments to the National Labor Relations Board while the Senate was taking a short break two years ago violated the Constitution, The New York Times reports.

-In the majority opinion, Justice Stephen G. Breyer wrote that appointments should come only during breaks in excess of 10 days, as opposed to the three-day span that Obama made the appointments.
+In the majority opinion, Justice Stephen G. Breyer wrote that appointments should come when only during breaks in excess of 10 days, as opposed to the three-day span that Obama made the appointments.